Tuesday, April 12, 2022

 Knowing as much as possible about STDs and STIs is one of the best ways to keep yourself sexually healthy.
 If you are a teenager, it may be helpful to get STI information from an adult, such as a parent, school nurse or teacher.

 Sometimes people with STIs do not have any symptoms.
 If you are not routinely getting tested, you won’t know your status.
-You could unknowingly be passing it onto other partners or the infection could be doing some significant harm to you body.
+You could unknowingly be passing it on to other partners or the infection could be doing some significant harm to your body.
 Some of the best tools for prevention and early detection are communicating with partners about their STI status, routine testing and safer sex practices.

 If you have an STI or STD, you should seek professional medical advice.
-There are at least 15 fake products being sold online claiming to treat, cure or prevent STDs.
+At least 15 fake products are being sold online claiming to treat, cure or prevent STDs.
 While these websites look official and medically informative, you should not trust them.
-The FDA (The Food and Drug Administration) in the USA states that none of these products have been shown to treat any disease and they may have untested ingredients that could cause harm.
+The FDA (The Food and Drug Administration) in the USA states that none of these products has been shown to treat any disease and they may have untested ingredients that could cause harm.
 Effective treatments for sexually transmitted diseases are only available by prescription, from a certified health professional.

-The same applies for home treatment: it is never appropriate for STIs.
-Evaluation by a health professional is needed for any changes or symptoms in the genital area; only an evaluation will suggest an STD or a suspected exposure to an STI.
+The same applies to home treatment: it is never appropriate for STIs.
+Evaluation by a health professional is needed for any changes or symptoms in the genital area; only an evaluation will suggest an STD or suspected exposure to an STI.

 World Hepatitis Day takes place on 28th July each year, an international movement intended to raise awareness about viral hepatitis and to call for access to treatment, better prevention programs and government action.

-400 million people live with hepatitis B and C worldwide and 1.4 million die due to these infections every year.
-Transmission of this virus can be prevented through better awareness and services that improve vaccinations, blood and injection safety.
+400 million people live with hepatitis B and C worldwide, and 1.4 million die yearly.
+Transmission of this virus can be prevented through better awareness and services that improve vaccinations, and blood and injection safety.